TimKrause2/SignalView/README.md

 ## Introduction

-Signal View is a stereo signal visual analyser.
+Signal View is a stereo signal visual analyser VST3 plugin.
 It includes a time domain view and frequency domain view in selectable linear or log format.
 There is also a waterfall view to see trends in the spectrum.